patternfly/training-scenarios/react-components/table-intro/step8.md

 In this step, add state properties to track how many rows per page the user can display and what current page the user is on within the dataset.
 Also, introduce a function to handle updating the number of rows per page to show when the user changes this value with the dropdown.
-IThis tutorial uses the React <a href="https://reactjs.org/docs/hooks-overview.html" target="_blank">hooks api</a>, however you can use a traditional class based approach to achieve the same thing.
+This tutorial uses the React <a href="https://reactjs.org/docs/hooks-overview.html" target="_blank">hooks api</a>, however you can use a traditional class based approach to achieve the same thing.

 1) <strong>Create a state property to track the number of rows to display per page.</strong>